Access to EuroHPC Systems

 More information on participation conditions can be found in the call's Documents section.

 In conformity with the EU-UK Withdrawal Agreement, the UK and persons or entities established in the UK continue to be eligible to receive Union funds under actions carried out in direct, indirect or shared management, which implement Union programmes and activities committed under the MFF 2014-2020 until the closure of those Union programmes and activities.
 This includes Horizon 2020 actions.
 When restrictions apply, these will be clearly specified in the call for proposals.
-Since the current EuroHPC supercomputers are funded by the H2020 programme UK beneficiaries are indeed eligible to apply to access them.
+Since several of the EuroHPC supercomputers are funded by the H2020 programme UK beneficiaries are indeed eligible to apply to access them.

 Competence Centers may request access to specific systems through the Development calls.
 Access may be granted if this justifiable by the purpose and the scope of the activities foreseen by the Competence Center.